normal-devs/klicker-knight/docs/rooms/fireRoom.md

 stateDiagram-v2
   [*] --> AtEntrance

-  AtEntrance --> DouseForward: throwBucketForward (if there is water left) AtEntrance --> DouseLeft: throwBucketLeft (if there is water left) AtEntrance --> DouseRight: throwBucketRight (if there is water left) AtEntrance --> Nothing: throwBucket* (if there is no water left) AtEntrance --> [*]: leave
+  AtEntrance --> Douse: throwBucket (if there is water left) AtEntrance --> Nothing: throwBucket (if there is no water left) AtEntrance --> [*]: leave

-  DouseForward --> EmptyPath
-  DouseForward --> Flameless
-  DouseForward --> ItemRetrieved
-  DouseForward --> SavedPerson

-  DouseLeft --> EmptyPath
-  DouseLeft --> Flameless
-  DouseLeft --> ItemRetrieved
-  DouseLeft --> SavedPerson

-  DouseRight --> EmptyPath
+  Douse --> EmptyPath
-  DouseRight --> Flameless
+  Douse --> Flameless
-  DouseRight --> ItemRetrieved
+  Douse --> ItemRetrieved
-  DouseRight --> SavedPerson
+  Douse --> SavedPerson

   EmptyPath --> AtEntrance
   Flameless --> EmptyPath